Sunday, September 29, 2024

 Initial Glue-Up/Spring Clamps

 The clamps are now off, affording us a clear view of the rejoined neck and headstock.
 I'm pleased to say that this initial glue-up has turned out quite nicely, with hardly any gaps to speak of.
-As for the cracked headstock veneer, I'll let the owner decide if he wants a touch-up job or faceplate replacement.
+As for the cracked headstock veneer, the owner will decide if he wants a touch-up or faceplate replacement.

 Post Glue-Up | Headstock Face